 Nootkatone is a citrus ingredient that is characteristically associated with grapefruit that has the potential to become an effective repellent against a range of insect pests including ticks, bed bugs and mosquitoes.

-For example, the US Centers for Disease Control has demonstrated that nootkatone is a highly effective agent against the ticks that transmit Lyme disease.
+For example, the US Centers for Disease Control (CDC) has demonstrated that nootkatone is a highly effective agent against the ticks that transmit Lyme disease.

 To view raw video footage of an untreated finger exposed to ticks vs a finger treated with nootkatone, please click here.

 However, prior to initiating sales of insect control products that utilise nootkatone as an active ingredient, it will be necessary to obtain regulatory approval from the US Environmental Protection Agency (EPA) and similar governing bodies in other countries.

 In 2015 the EPA has already ruled that nootkatone meets the standards for a bio-pesticide classification.
 This classification allows for a potentially expedited registration process.
 We are making good progress in this process, and given this continues, we expect approval in 2018.
 We are also working on regulatory approval of nootkatone in a number of other geographies.